 - Get prenatal and postnatal care: Getting the right medical care during your pregnancy is essential for a healthy delivery.
 With prenatal care, you and your doctors can monitor your health and well-being during the pregnancy and can quickly treat and manage any issues or complications that arise.
 Prenatal care can help to lower the risk of birth defects and preterm birth as well.
 Postnatal care is vital for your baby’s health as well as for your own mental and physical health.

 - Take folic acid: Even if you aren’t currently pregnant or planning on becoming pregnant, the Centers for Disease Control and Prevention recommends taking 400 micrograms of folic acid daily to reduce the risk of birth defects.

 Give Your Baby a Healthy Start With Hamilton Health

-You and your baby deserve a healthy start and access to health care and assistance when needed.
+You and your baby deserve a healthy start and access to family planning and health assistance when needed.
 Hamilton Health’s Greater Harrisburg Healthy Start program provides free care and case management to pregnant women and families of children under the age of 18 in Dauphin County.
 To give your baby the healthy start they deserve, contact us today to learn more about our services.